• Skip to main content

 While crocheting has become a fashion trend, some people still think crochet items look too "homemade" or like something a grandma would wear.
 But that is not the case with this modern crochet scarf pattern!

-This black-and-white crochet scarf is a classic and will have everyone wondering where you bought it.
+This black-and-white linen stitch scarf crochet pattern is a classic and will have everyone wondering where you bought it.
 The benefit of using the classic linen stitch is that it looks like woven fabric when crocheted.

 The crochet linen stitch scarf pattern is an easy project suitable for beginners.
 It uses the linen stitch, also known as the moss stitch, which only requires single crochets and chains.